HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trbl_nbllogtrc.md

     This value adds client-side trace-logging for all components in the namespace `com.ibm.mashups.enabler` and the component `com.ibm.mashups.builder.model.ContextMenu`.

-3. Apply the helm chart.
+3. Apply the Helm chart.

 Examples: To activate all iWidget related logging and tracing, you use the following line: